Our application for the 22/23 school year is now open. Apply HERE. This application will remain open until late May 2023.

 If your child is not switcher eligible, we cannot award your child a switcher scholarship even if your child has been recommended to receive those funds.
 If your child is switcher eligible, then they would be eligible for scholarships from both original and switcher parts of the donation.

 Switcher funds that cannot be used by your family will be used to support other families at your school.

 Awards from funds that come in with no recommendation:

 When donations come in with no recommendation, criteria such as the relationship we have with the school, income of the family, and recommendations from the school are the primary considerations we use when awarding scholarships.
 Other considerations also come into play.

 Awards from funds where your school was recommended:

 Sometimes funds are donated and a specific school is recommended.
-Arizona Tuition Connection will award those funds out to the applicants from that school with the primary considerations being family income and participation in the programs we offer.
+Arizona Tuition Connection will award those funds to the applicants from that school with the primary considerations being family income and participation in the programs we offer.